 The water is warm, and ducks on the River of Spring

 Lush greens and sprouted reeds, strewn all over the shore

 Geese in pairs eager to elope

-It’s told the deserts are laden with snow storms
+It’s told the deserts are still laden with snow storms

-Why not spend half a month in the south
+Why don’t you stay here half a month in the south

-~ Translated from Su Shi’s “Scenery Alongside The River of Spring,” written in the Song dynasty
+~ Translated by Dot, from Su Shi’s “Scenery Alongside The River of Spring,” written in the Song dynasty

 ~ 蘇軾 <<惠崇春江晚/曉景>>